 I decided that the grape needed to be a thin-skinned grape, variety, either Gamay or Pinot Noir as these grapes have lower tannin than thicker skinned grapes and they produce light bodied red wines.
 After a browse around Majestic Wine in Poole, I decided on Errazuriz Estate Series Pinot Noir 2016 Valle de Aconcagua.

-Valle De Aconcagua is in north Chile.
-The climate is similar to the European climate with cooler summers and milder winters and this makes the Pinot Noir grape from this region higher in acidity that a Pinot Noir from a hotter region like California.
-It is for this reason that I considered it may match with salmon.
+The climate is similar to the European climate with cooler summers and milder winters as the norm and this makes the Pinot Noir grape from this region higher in acidity than a Pinot Noir from a hotter region like California and so more food friendly.

 The salmon was grilled with a soy and ginger marinade and served on a bed of stir fried pak choi with a roasted yellow pepper stuffed with cous-cous.
 The cous-cous was hydrated with excellent quality, fresh chicken stock and had fresh walnuts, chestnut mushrooms and shallot added to it, all finely chopped.
 In a separate dish was a dressing for the fish made with premium quality Sardinian olive oil and chopped flat leaf parsley.

 I purchased Errazuriz Estate Series Pinot Noir 2016 Valle de Aconcagua from Majestic Wine in Poole and paid a mix price of £7.99.
 It is £9.99 if bought alone.
 It is available from Fareham Wines at £9.75 or online from Waitrose Cellar at £10.99.
 Click here to buy this wine!

 26.08.18- The price has increased to £8.49 with the mix six price staying at £9.99.

 Follow me on Twitter @wonderofwine, Instagram and Facebook-wonderofwine.
 Email me at email@example.com